lkpsg/ccscanner/README.md

 Detection targets can be downloaded from official GitHub repositories or official websites.
 ##  CCScanner
-This is a temporary repository to meet the Anonymous Review Policy.
+CCScanner is a dependency scanner for C/C++ software.
+More details can be seen in our paper, [Towards Understanding Third-party Library Dependency in C/C++ Ecosystem](https://arxiv.org/abs/2209.02575).

 You can try to use it by running "scanner.py" or install the pip package "ccscanner".

 Centris is available at: https://github.com/WOOSEUNGHOON/Centris-public.